ankur27aggarwal/dummy/README.md

 Step 1 :- In this step we reduce the dimensionality by using the same PCA technique mentioned above.

-Step 2 :- Dividing input space into smaller subspaces .
+Step 2 :- Dividing input space into smaller subspaces.

 Step 3 :- Hashing as a candidate for nearest neighbour search.